Risk Management

 |

-All employees (including those covered above) | Fostering Risk Sensitivity |
+| All employees (including those covered above) | Fostering Risk Sensitivity |

 (2) Member Skill Set

-The Risk Management Office is committed to improving the competence of its members.
-Specifically, we have established our own skill sets of the skills and knowledge required to perform risk management tasks, and visualize the status of acquisition of these skills by our office members.
+The Risk Management Office is committed to improving the competence of our members.
+Specifically, we have established our own skill sets of the skills and knowledge required to perform risk management tasks, and visualize the status of acquisition of these skills for our office members.
 Each member conducts a self-assessment during the performance evaluation period and, through discussions with their supervisor, works on improving their individual capabilities.

 In the future, we will establish and develop skill sets not only for Risk Management Office members, but also for risk management promotion managers and promoters assigned to each business division, group company, and plant in an effort to broadly support the development of risk management talent.

-Knowledge and Skills Required for Members of the Risk Management Office |
+| Knowledge and Skills Required for Members of the Risk Management Office |

 Classification | Outputs (Outputs That Can Be Expected From Having the Knowledge and Skills) | Output Level |

-Understanding Business Operations | Knowledge |
+| Understanding Business Operations | Knowledge |

 |